thriveweb/cosmetic-medical/content/pages/home.md

     - image: /images/uploads/ineeda-dentist-smile-000002.jpg
   title: Gallery
 enquirySection:
-  content: Got a dental question?
+  content: Got a  question?
 Send us an equiry and we will get back to you today.
   title: Enquire Online
 ---